Pennsylvania Powerball

 Power Play is a Powerball feature that multiplies non-jackpot prizes up to 10 times.
 The Power Play is randomly selected just before each drawing.

-Are you a player that chooses the same sentimental numbers every time you play?
+Are you a player who chooses the exact sentimental numbers every time you play?
 Well, the Powerball has a fun feature that allows a player to see if their favorite numbers have ever won.

-Players indicate their numbers by filling out a play slip found at any of the over 9,000 Pennsylvania lottery retailers.
-Not particularly sentimental about a group of numbers?
-Well, then, the lottery terminal can randomly choose the numbers for you.
+Players indicate their numbers by filling out a play slip found at any of the over 9,000 retailers.
+Not exceptionally sentimental about a group of numbers?
+Well, then, the terminal can randomly choose the numbers for you.

 The Powerball and Power Play fine print: